Blog

 1. Align learning with company goals

-Effective learning begins with clear alignment.
-When every training initiative is seamlessly intertwined with your company’s strategic objectives, it becomes a powerful tool to drive progress.
-For instance, if your goal is to expand into new markets, develop learning that equips your workforce with the skills needed to navigate those markets successfully.
+When every training initiative is seamlessly intertwined with your company’s strategic objectives, it drives progress with less nudging and perceived nagging from HR.
+For instance, if your goal is to expand into new markets, developing learning that equips your workforce with intercultural skills to navigate those markets successfully will be lapped up by proactive employees—with minimal arm twisting!

 2. Identify gaps and ask for input

-Ask team members for input on what learning needs to be developed or refined.
-Asking team members for input is not only likely to yield greater results but is also likely to get team members more engaged in learning.
+Pro Tip – You can also ask team members for input on what learning needs to be developed or refined.
+Asking team members for input anonymously, especially asking them about learnings that other teams need, can yield even greater results.
+Moreover, asking for input from team members gets them more engaged in learning.

 A platform fostering a learning culture with a water history screen.

-You’ll then be able to use such documentation to train your new and existing team members
+4. Use this documentation to train your new and existing team members while creating a learning culture.

 The Netflix Effect